This article is a guest post by Eliahu Case

 - After that, it’s pretty much cake.
 Flatten your pages out and voila!
 Your book is done.

-A DIY poetry chapbook is the perfect publication solution for emerging poets.
+Learning how to make a poetry chapbook is a great publication solution for emerging poets.
 And since they’re inexpensive and pretty simple to make, you can use them to sell, promote, or just give away your work at your leisure.
 I’ve seen poetry chapbooks distributed at farmers’ markets and in coffee houses—I’ve even bought a few at open mic nights and concerts.
 So, play around with the different method, make something you’re proud of, and get your work out in the world!

 This article was written by Eliahu Case